wmbenedetto/brightline.js/README.md

 All the logic for rendering Brightline templates is in *your* JavaScript.
 If you need a loop, you write a loop.
 Need an `if/else` statement?
 Write one.
 Want to run values through a function before inserting them in the template?
 Write the function, pass the return value to Brightline.

 By keeping *all* template logic in your JavaScript, there are no surprises.
-You can see exactly what's happening, allowing you to organize your code in much more understandable, maintainable fashion.
+You can see exactly what's happening, allowing you to organize your code in much more readable, maintainable fashion.

 ### No eval()